isauraAlmar/Personal/README.md

 #### ElasticSerch
 Elasticsearch is a a distributed search engine base on RESTful, capable of solving a growing number of use cases.
+It can be use as an analitic framework and datastore as well.

+INDEX:

+INDEXING: Is the acction to recive a document and store/process in an index.

+SEARCHING: is the acction to retretive the data from the index.

+MAPPING

+* Mapping base types:
+* Mapping arrays
+* Mapping an object
+* Mapping a document

+...

+NODE:

+CLUSTER:

 ##### History

 Elasticsearch had the first vertion realise created for Shay Banon in Febrary 2010.
 Shay Banon had a scalability isure with Compass and he decide to rewrite and used a common interface, JSON over HTTP, suitable for programming languages other than Java as well.

-##### Why Elastic serch
+##### Why Elasticserch

+One of the advantages of Elasticsearch is that you can create a clienr made of any language as the answer is a JSON object.
+The main advantages of these protocl ar:

+* Protavility: It use web standars soc ic can be implementet in meny languages such as Java, Python, Ruby, c# etc, or called form comand lines applications such as curl.
+ * Durability:
+* Simple to use:
+* High suportet: Alot of plugings suoirts a REST endpoint on HTTP.
+* Scalability:

+Anothe good pont of elastic search is its comunity that ptovides official dtivers that suports the most use programming languages and powerful pluguings like BigDesk, Head, HQ, Kopf, and Paramedic.

 * SPEED: It is really fast.

-* SCALABILITY:
+* SCALABILITY: Is the same to talk to Elasticsearch running on a single node than hundred of them.
+It scales horizontally to handle kajillions of events per second, while automatically managing how indices and queries are distributed across the cluster for oh-so smooth operations.

 * Resilient, Highly Available

-* CLIENT LIBRARYES: curl, java, c#, python, javascrip, perl, PHP, ruby

-* X-PACK: Extend Elasticsearch with Powerful pluguings like BigDesk, Head, HQ, Kopf, and Paramedic.

 #### Docker